friuns2/BlackFriday-GPTs-Prompts/gpts/gamegpt-game-idea-generator.md

 Now ask me if I want a specific theme or category the game should based on.
 ```

+## Welcome Message
+Would you like me to suggest a theme or category for the game, or do you have a specific preference in mind?

 ## Conversation

 **ASSISTANT**: Would you like me to suggest a theme or category for the game, or do you have a specific preference in mind?